Activities

 Support for the ARIPO Patent Examination Training

-Under the African Regional Intellectual Property Organization (ARIPO) Patent Examination Training programme (ARPET), AfrIPI, ARIPO and the European Patent Office (EPO) have partnered together to train patent examiners of the national patent offices of ARIPO Member States.
+Under the African Regional Intellectual Property Organization (ARIPO) Patent Examination Training programme (ARPET), AfrIPI, ARIPO and the European Patent Office (EPO) partnered together to train patent examiners of the national patent offices of ARIPO Member States.

 Judges Colloquium on Enforcement